WSG23/yosai_intel_dashboard_fresh/docs/plugins.md

 ## Configuration

-Application settings include a top level `plugins:` section in `config/config.yaml`.
+Plugin options are defined in `core/plugins/config/plugins.yaml` under the top level `plugins:` key.
 Each plugin has its own subsection named after its metadata name.
 Set `enabled: true` to load a plugin and supply any plugin specific options under that key.
 These options are provided to `configure()` after the plugin is loaded.

 ```yaml
 plugins: